mcnakhaee/old_mcnakhaee.com/content/authors/admin/_index.md

 - Visitors
 ---

 I am Muhammad and I am currently a PhD student at the University of Twente.
 My main interest is football!
-Besides that I also love data.  interested in football and then data science and machine learning. matter.
+Besides that I also love data and finding pattern from data .